Clean myself: 0

 I thank her, and I turn to thank God that I am not made of what makes her.

-Perhaps that is an answer, to know that.
-I could apply for a job to manage people like her.
+Perhaps that is an answer, to know that?
+That’s a point – I could apply for a job to manage people like her.
 The enthusiasm evaporates before I reach the end of the thought.
+They wouldn’t have me.
 My CV does not describe the person that I know me to be.
 You need to forge opportunities from within, trade up on the back of jobs, one acting as currency and proof of competence for the next, and so on.
-A change of direction can only be countenanced with a straight-A record and I took my exams when straight-As were tough for the feckless.
+A change of direction can only be countenanced with a straight-A record, and I took my exams when straight-A’s were tough for the feckless.
 We lived before those times when you got a C for turning up, and an A for having a go at every question.
-I don’t even meet the minimum criteria to apply for a job as supermarket manager.
-I’ll be swept from the in-tray of a first-jobber human resources executive before she even considers my analytical skills and the ability to work well in a team whilst at the same time being a self starter.
+I don’t even meet the minimum criteria to apply for a job as a supermarket manager.
+I’ll be swept from the in-tray of a first-jobber human resources executive before she even considers my analytical skills and the ability to work well in a team whilst at the same time being a self-starter.

 I have invoked God, so today He gets a Yes.
 All hail St Peter, who is said to be looking after me.